 The valley is blessed with the well known salmon river Elliðaár river, if you go there you may notice large SUVs parked by the riverbank and middle aged men fishing for salmon.
 Why they need large trucks and jeeps for fishing I am not sure, perhaps they need to fit so much salmon in their cars?

 One interesting building at the bottom of the valley is the old hydroelectric power plant in Elliðaárdalur river.
 It was completed in 1921 and used the river to generate power for the growing town of Reykjavik.
 It is still functional and is in use during winter.
 Many consider it to be the best looking house in Reykjavik and if you take a peek inside you can see the original machinery inside.

-For those who are interested in birds they will find a lot of them either in the woods or in the gentle Elliðaár river.
+Interested in birds?
+You will find plenty in Elliðárdalur valley, either in the woods or in the gentle Elliðaár river.
 The valley is home to the Greylag Goose, The Mallard, The Golden Plover, The Common Snipe, The Goldcrest, Blackbird, The Common Redpoll and The Eurasion Siskin.
 If you are really lucky you may see an owl or even a falcon although that is rare.